 If you want insight into The St. John’s/Montclair University Adoption Initiative conference from attendee Jae Ran Kim, an adoptee/social worker who I admire greatly, read this.
 “Adoptive parent scholars and scholars without any connection to adoption sometimes just miss asking certain questions that adoptee scholars ask,” she wrote on her blog Harlow’s Monkey.
 (Check out the books too while you are at Harlow’s Monkey!)

 The number of excellent powerful blogs and books by adoptees and first parents (and some APs) has exploded in the past 10 years and for that I am so very grateful!
 Writing three books about the Indian Adoption Projects and Programs and that history (and exploring my own journey) and contributing to new books like ADOPTIONLAND certainly changed me.

-I am happily shocked my blog AMERICAN INDIAN ADOPTEES reached over 240,000 hits!
+I am happily shocked my blog AMERICAN INDIAN ADOPTEES reached over 240,000 hits (in 2014)!
 If that is any indication, the times really are a changin’.
 That blog came about when my memoir One Small Sacrifice was about to be published in 2009 and experts claim if you have a book, you have to have a blog.
-Well it worked! (changes are coming to this blog this fall)
+Well it worked!

 I never would have guessed my life would move in the direction it did but I see that there was much more I needed to write about my life and experience.
 I let Great Spirit use me and this was the path.

 I want to thank those brave bloggers and hundreds of adoptees who have inspired me so much over past 10 years.
 Keep it coming!

 There is a FACEBOOK PAGE by Carol Schaefer that lists many books about adoption: https://www.facebook.com/adoptionbookslist